Buy individual tracks

 - iTunes Store purchase (iPhone): import via Add Apple Music in Wedding Player.

-- Browser purchase (Amazon, Bandcamp, Qobuz, etc.): import via Add Local Files in Wedding Player.
+- Any downloaded file (Bandcamp, Qobuz, Amazon, 7digital, etc.): import via Add Local Files in Wedding Player.

 See How to import into Wedding Player for the full step-by-step.